 The objective of the Group's executive reward framework is to ensure reward for performance is competitive and appropriate for the results delivered.
-The framework aligns executive reward with achievement of strategic objectives and the creation of value for shareholders, and conforms with the market practice for delivery of reward.
-The Board ensures that executive reward satisfies the following key criteria for good reward governance practices by being transparent and within appropriate capital management.
+The framework aligns executive reward with achievement of strategic objectives and the creation of value for shareholders, and conforms with market practice for delivery of reward.
+The Board ensures that executive reward satisfies the following key criteria for good reward governance practices: